andrewshawcare/contact-list/README.md

 This project is built on Node.js.
 You can download Node.js [here](https://nodejs.org/en/download/).

+## Persistence

+This application uses the [LocalStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Storage/LocalStorage) for persistence.
+If you'd like to clear your contacts, please use your browser's built-in developer tools.

 ## Environment variables

 You must have the `PORT` environment variable set to a free local port in the range of 1024 - 65535 (0 - 65535 if running with elevated privileges).
 This will be the port the application will listen for incoming connections on.